Naming your baby in your home offers a special significance where they will learn about Judaism along with its

 Hershel, son of Yosep and Rifka.

 It is customary for Jewish parents to give their children two names; a secular name and a Hebrew name.
 The Hebrew name is the custom of the Jewish faith.
 Those purpose is providing an identity to their faith.
 The naming your baby ceremonies is the first formal Jewish Ceremony it is announced.
 Providing on the plan for a child’s Jewish education, it may involve the Hebrew School, the Bar Mitzvah, the Hebrew High Confirmation, and most certainly, the Jewish Wedding.
 When called to the Torah for an aliyah, the Rabbi recites the full Hebrew name aloud.

 The Ashkenazi Jewish custom is to name a new baby after a relative that has passed away.
 This keeps the name and memory alive while they grow.
 In a metaphysical way, it forms a bond between the soul of the baby and the soul or spirit of the relative that passed.
 In Sephardic communities, the Jewish custom is to name children after a living relative.

 Naming Your Baby – the Ceremony for Sons

 On the eighth day of a baby boy’s life, he will not only receive his Hebrew name, but his parents will bring their child into the divine covenant (binding agreement) between God and the Jewish people with a Berit Mila (in Hebrew).
-It is known as the Covenant of Circumcision; also known as the Bris.
+Known as the Covenant of Circumcision; also known as the Bris.